Dan-Kot/borrproject.github.io/docs/computer-science/prerequisites/elementary-programming.md

 ---

 # Elementary Programming
+*Timeline: 75 - 100 hours*

-If you find the [Intro CS course](../intro-cs) difficult to follow, start here.
+If you find the [Intro CS course](../intro-cs) difficult to follow, or if you want to break up your studies of [Pre-college Math](/precollege-math/index.md), start here.
 These courses are self-paced, allowing you to adjust the number of hours you spend per week to meet your needs.

 You need to do **only ONE** of the following courses.